01 of 04

 Disneyland March Events

-There are no extra annual events at the Disneyland park in March, but if Mardi Gras happens during the month, there will be some special activities around New Orleans Square.
+There are no extra annual events at the Disneyland park in March, but during Mardi Gras, there will be some special activities around New Orleans Square.
 If Easter falls on a March Sunday, some of the Downtown Disney restaurants may offer an Easter brunch menu.

 03 of 04